 A selfish transactional relationship would see the offended party disconnect in anger and refuse to meet any more needs of the other party without reparations.

-A loving transactional relationship would see the offended party forgive their partner and continue to meet their needs in good faith while giving them a chance to repair the trust.
+A loving transactional relationship would see the offended party forgive their partner and continue to meet their needs in good faith while giving them an openly stated chance to repair the trust.

 A loving partner acts not as a doormat, but out of a desire to see their partner fulfilled.
 It’s not that they ignore their unmet needs or stop caring if they’re fulfilled.
 Again, they are not a doormat.
 But getting their needs met is not a prerequisite for meeting the needs of their partner.

-In short, transactional relationships are not inherently bad.
+Transactional relationships are not inherently bad.
 The true dangers are hidden expectations and secret transactions which one party is not privy to.
 These encourage tremendous resentment and fear, and leads to feelings of exploitation.
-Secret transactions are not built from love.
+Secret transactions are not born from love, but from fear and insecurity.
+And they will tear your marriage apart.

-But loving transactional relationships are the core of the human experience.
-Do not fear the reciprocal sharing of desires or the explicit negotiation of needs.
+Loving transactional relationships are at the core of the human experience.
+Do not fear reciprocal sharing of desires or the explicit negotiation of needs.
+Just make sure the person you’re sharing with wants to meet your needs in return.